Part IV

 Practices for Embodied Transformation

-This is the crucible of practice—where insight becomes breath, tissue, and behavior.
+This is the crucible of practice—where insight becomes breath, body, and behavior.

-Expect tenderness and intensity: grief, rage, shame, longing, and ecstatic charge may rise.
+Tenderness and intensity may rise: grief, rage, shame, longing, and ecstatic charge.
 Nothing here is a race.
-Let the Serene Center set the pace; work in small doses; treat stopping as sacred feedback; and plan simple aftercare so charge has somewhere to land.
+Let the Serene Center set the pace.
+Work in small doses.
+Treat stopping as sacred feedback.
+Plan simple aftercare so charge has somewhere to land.
 If you only touch the edge and then return to grounding, that still counts.

 How to Use This Part